 There are two potential solutions to dealing with this IIA problem and recovering more sensible cross-price elasticities.
 The first approach is to create a nested logit model, where we put products into nests, depending on their similarity.
 Within each nest, the above cross-price elasticities would hold (i.e. depends upon market share, such that IIA fails within nests) but across nests we would have different cross-price elasticities.
 For example, we could put the different coloured buses into one nest and the car in another nest, and would retain more realistic cross-price elasticities.
 However, this assumes that we can accurately nest products along sensible dimensions.

 The second approach, which does not rely on this somewhat arbitrary assignment, is to incorporate consumer preference heterogeneity.
 This means we no longer assume that mu=0 and we have what is called the random coefficients logit model.
+Remember: at the moment, we aren’t incorporating any differences in consumer preferences and so have a similar pitfall as the representative consumer models we discussed above.

 Random Coefficients Logit Model